Charlemagne, or the Distracted Emperor

 Act Three sees the emperor now in sharp mental decline, relying on the advice of sycophants like Turpin.
 Ganelon is further punished, heavily fined, stripped of all honours and forbidden to communicate with Richard.
 Nevertheless, Ganelon blesses the proposed marriage of his son, La Busse.
 Gabriella is in despair that she is forbidden even to meet her Richard.

 In the following act La Busse petitions Charlemagne to have his father's former wealth and titles restored (amid rumours that these are actually to be bestowed on Richard).
 While at first rejecting his overtures, Charlemagne bizarrely promises to assent to La Busse's request on that day when he meets the young man on an ass in a deserted country lane.

-Most of these and other heady machinations find their faltering denouement in Act Five, which opens with a botched ambush in which Richard, conspiring on behalf of Prince Orlando, is murdered by Ganelon.
+Most of these and other heady machinations find their denouement in Act Five, which opens with a confrontation in which Richard, unfairly suspected of conspiring on behalf of Prince Orlando, is murdered by Ganelon.
 A letter is discovered on Richard's body incriminating Ganelon in a plot and imputing, his sister, Gabriella's whoring.
 She in fact admits the letter as her own fabrication for which he murders her, and he is promptly arrested.
 La Busse abases himself, as required, before Charlemagne, with the result that Ganelon is briefly pardoned - that is until Orlando announces the truth of the 'witchcraft ring' and of Ganelon's crimes.
 In a more or less happy ending, Charlemagne orders Ganelon to be 'broken on the wheel' and Orlando is rewarded with the governorship of Spain.

 A. H. Bullen's belief that the principal author was George Chapman, and his rejection of the claims for Nathan Field have been supported by later textual scholarship.
 Franck L. Schoell detects the stylistic influence of Christopher Marlowe in the play, and finds clear similarities of both theme and style to Chapman's other plays.
 He suggests that Charlemagne might be Chapman's "lost French play" of 1598-99.